llvm/llvm-project/clang/docs/ClangCommandLineReference.rst

 .. option:: -foperator-arrow-depth=<arg>

-.. option:: -foptimization-record-file=<arg>
+.. option:: -foptimization-record-file=<file>

-Specify the output name of the file containing the optimization remarks.
 Implies -fsave-optimization-record.
 On Darwin platforms, this cannot be used with multiple -arch <arch> options.

+.. option:: -foptimization-record-passes=<regex>

+Only include passes which match a specified regular expression in the generated optimization record (by default, include all passes)

 .. option:: -foptimize-sibling-calls, -fno-optimize-sibling-calls